 - Check the course syllabus.
 While you don't have to memorise every module, it's a good idea to at least know what you'll be covering in the first year.

 - Make sure you have a background knowledge, especially if the subject/s you want to study at university are not ones you are already studying, e.g. medicine.
 Read around your subject and think critically and analytically about books and articles you have read.
+Check you are up-to-date with any recent developments by reading the news, journals, or magazines covering your field.

 - Read your personal statement.
 Some tutors may refer to it at some point during the interview, so this is your opportunity to check you haven't lied anywhere on your personal statement.
 It will look bad if you're asked about something you've read or done, but actually haven't!
 Take a copy of your personal statement with you to the interview and be prepared to talk about anything in it.
 Practice by getting someone to ask you questions based on this.